We know where our milk comes from

 Valio distribution’s environmental load is reduced by running joint distribution with other companies, through lorries’ degree of filling (two-tier system), and by route optimisation.

 Valio is involved in a unique trial, the world’s first in which the delivery lorry is fuelled with bio-ethanol and its radiator operated with industrial waste carbon dioxide.
+Valio contributes to Finnish food distribution and a secure supply,

-The bio-ethanol fuelled delivery lorry has been in trial use for two years now and the results look promising: fossil carbon dioxide emissions have fallen by as much as 90% and particles into air by almost 70%.
+The bio-ethanol fuelled delivery lorry has been in trial use for three years now and the results look promising: fossil carbon dioxide emissions have fallen by as much as 90% and particles into air by almost 70%.